-This post focuses on Taos, New Mexico and the surrounding area.
+This post focuses on Taos, New Mexico, USA and the surrounding area.
 If you would like to view a quick summary of my travel and photography recommendations, please scroll down to the end of this post.

 I usually stay in one of the rooms in Helen’s House at the Taos Inn.
 Helen’s House is a small, quiet building surrounded by courtyards.
 Its rooms have wood beam ceilings and adobe fireplaces.
 The Taos Inn is in the center of Taos within walking distance of many shops and restaurants, including the Taos Plaza.
 For a more luxurious stay near the center of Taos, I recommend El Monte Sagrado or Palacio de Marquesa.
 If you would like to camp, there are campgrounds in the nearby Rio Grande del Norte National Monument.